Bader-Almutlaq/Bike-Share-Analysis/README.md

 This project is part of the **Udacity Programming for Data Science with Python Nanodegree**.
 The goal of this project is to explore and analyze bike share data for three major cities in the United States: Chicago, New York City, and Washington, D.C.
 The analysis involves computing various descriptive statistics on the dataset provided for these cities, such as travel times, popular stations, and user demographics.

-## Project Overview

-Bicycle-sharing systems have grown significantly in cities across the world.
-These systems allow users to rent bikes on a short-term basis for a price, providing an efficient and eco-friendly mode of transportation.
-This project uses data from bike share systems in Chicago, New York City, and Washington D.C. to uncover usage patterns and provide insights into how these systems are used.

 ## Data Description

 The dataset used for this project contains data for the first six months of 2017.
 The core columns in the dataset include: